SSDBM/2023/calls.md

 SSDBM 2023 will be hosted by the University of Southern California’s Information Sciences Institute (USC/ISI) and will continue the tradition of past SSDBM meetings in providing a stimulating environment to encourage discussion, fellowship and exchange of ideas.

+The Proceedings of SSDBM 2023 will be published by ACM ICPS and will be available in the ACM Digital Library.
+The best papers will be considered for publication in the Distributed and Parallel Databases (DAPD) – An International Journal of Data Science, Engineering, and Management, Springer, ISSN: 0926-8782.

 ## Submission Guidelines

 Authors are invited to submit original, unpublished manuscripts.
 We solicit research papers (long and short), and demo papers.
 All submissions should be formatted according to the [ACM Master Article “sigconf” proceedings template](https://www.acm.org/publications/proceedings-template).
 SSDBM 2023 is single-blind reviewed; authors must include their names and affiliations on the first page.